yajeeez/TESDAPOS/DASHBOARD_CASHIER_FILTER_FIX.md

   - Ensures `filteredTransactions` is properly set before any filtering occurs
   - Added logging to confirm initialization

+## Zero Data Handling Changes

+### 1. `admin/assets/js/AdminDashboard.js`
+- **Function**: `calculateAllMetrics()`
+  - Removed check for `filteredTransactions.length > 0` - now accepts empty arrays
+  - Added console log when no transactions found
+  - Added final metrics logging for debugging
+  - Metrics remain at 0 when no data exists
+- **Function**: `initCharts()` - Pie Chart Tooltip
+  - Added division by zero check in percentage calculation
+  - Shows "0%" instead of "NaN%" when total is 0

+### 2. `admin/assets/js/transactions.js`
+- **Function**: `applyFilters()`
+  - Added console log when filters result in no matches
+  - Helps identify when a cashier has no data vs filter issue

 ## Database Schema

 The Orders collection in MongoDB uses the following fields for cashier tracking: